[ Printer Friendly Version ] [ Report Abuse ]

 “Oh shit.... no no no, stop, stop boiling!”
 I’m terrible at this.
 Why does macaroni always cook over.
 The flames sputter when the water hits is.
 I take the pan of the fire to make the boiling stop.
-Stupid macaronis.
-I’m busy getting the bubbles down when a very unnerving smell hits my nostrils.
+Stupid macaroni.
+Busying myself with getting the bubbles down I notice to late the unnerving smell that hits my nose.

 Oh god, that smells like something is burning.

 It’s my sauce!
 Around the sides of the pan it’s getting black and scaly.
 That doesn’t look good.
 I quickly take the other pan off the fire too.

 There is no way to get the black stuff out of my sauce, is there?
 It’s everywhere, it looks hopeless.
 The sauce is still sizzling and bubbling.
 Carefully I bring the spatula to my mouth to taste the sauce.
 It tastes awful, like burned tomato’s.
 I’ll tell you, that’s not a nice taste.
 Why did I think this could work?

 I hope that at least my macaroni made it out okay.
 With a little caution I stick a fork in the macaroni pan.
 It gets stuck into a clump of macaroni, when I pull it out half the macaroni hangs on it, sticking together like a bunch of teenage girls.
 That’s slightly problematic, since I have nothing else to serve.

 “Oh help me god,” I groan, looking up at the clock.
 It’s a quarter to seven, which means I barely have time to come up with a rescue plan.
 I open the fridge and take a look at my remaining food.
 There is a bottle of ketchup and some onions.
 I’ve got some cheese left.
 That might work.